sketch-hq/sketch-assistant-template/README.md

 In order for others to use your Assistant via the _Install from URL_ option in Sketch its `*.tgz` tarball package needs to be hosted publically on the web.

-There are obvioulsy many ways to achieve this, but this guide will focus on publishing your Assistant publically to npm.
+Following is a guide describing how to publish an Assistant to npm.

 1. Review the npm [documentation](https://docs.npmjs.com/packages-and-modules) to familiarize yourself about publishing packages, but read on for a quick guide.